andrewdotn/crk-db/README.md

 ## Tests

 Test for this repository are written using Mocha + Chai.
 The tests check that the conversion scripts are working properly, and test for known edge cases.
 There is one test suite for each conversion script (and some other miscellaneous unit tests as well), located alongside that script in `lib` with the extension `.test.js`.
 You can run the entire test suite with `npm test`.

-There is also a special test suite for the database build process.
-Running this test suite requires the same setup as needed to run `lib/buildDatabase.js` (see above).
-You can run this test suite with `npm run test:build` | `yarn test:build`.

 <!-- Links -->
 [ALTLab]:     https://github.com/UAlbertaALTLab